Demystifying Subordination, Non-Disturbance, and Attornment (SNDA) Agreements

 Why only 15 tenants?
 Why not all 17?
 We will discuss that later.

-As we explore what each of the core components of an SNDA agreement does, we will consider the practical and legal implications of each component from the perspective of our hypothetical lender, tenants, and landlord.
+As we review each SNDA component, we will consider its practical and legal effects on the lender, tenants, and landlord.

 Subordination